MPAGS-CPP-2023/MPAGS-Code/src/README.md

 ├── build
 └── src
     ├── CMakeLists.txt                  CMake build script
+    ├── Documentation                   Subdirectory for documentation of the MPAGCipher library │   ├── CMakeLists.txt
+    │   └── Doxyfile.in
     ├── LICENSE                         License file, in our case MIT ├── MPAGSCipher                     Subdirectory for MPAGSCipher library code │   ├── CaesarCipher.cpp